The wine capital Beaune

 Beaune indoor market

-The indoor market area has stands with all kinds of meats, cheese and other fresh products.
-This building is called "Les Halles de Beaune" and each year is host to the "Vente des Vins des Hospices de Beaune", a wine auction held every 3rd weekend of November.
+The indoor market area has stands with various meats, cheese and other fresh products.
+This building is called "Les Halles de Beaune", and each year is host to the "Vente des Vins des Hospices de Beaune", a wine auction held every 3rd weekend of November.

 French garlic market stand

-Along the market streets, there will be honey, whicker baskets, clothes and of course different varieties of garlic.
+Along the market streets, there will be honey, whicker baskets, clothes and different varieties of garlic.

-Visit the Place Carnot and enjoy a drink at the terrasse and try the Marché aux Vins beside the Hospices for a fun wine-tasting tour.
+Visit Place Carnot, enjoy a drink on the terrace, and try the Marché aux Vins beside the Hospices for a fun wine-tasting tour.

 Events during World War 2